pulumi/docs/content/blog/devsecops-strategy-security-automation-tivity-health/index.md

 As Tivity Health continues to refine its DevSecOps strategy, Giambruno is optimistic about the future.
 He envisions a world where the company's ability to deploy new products and features rapidly will give Tivity Health a significant competitive edge, allowing it to better serve its customers and drive business growth.

-Looking ahead, Giambruno is particularly enthusiastic about the potential of Pulumi's AI-powered capabilities, which he believes will further streamline and optimize the company's infrastructure management processes.
-"I'm super looking forward to the tests we're going to do, like when we acquire someone and then taking them in, 'Borg-ing' them into our automation and seeing how much we can take out of their operating cost as fast as possible," he says.
+Looking ahead, Giambruno is particularly enthusiastic about the potential of Pulumi's AI-powered capabilities, which he believes will further streamline and optimize the company's infrastructure management processes. "*I'm super looking forward to the tests we're going to do, like when we acquire someone and then taking them in, 'Borg-ing' them into our automation and seeing how much we can take out of their operating cost as fast as possible*," he says.

 Tivity Health's journey with Pulumi is a powerful example of how the right tool, DevSecOps strategy, and automation can drive tangible business results.
 By focusing on automation, security, and collaboration, organizations can achieve faster, cheaper, and better cloud deployments—putting them on the path to long-term success in an increasingly competitive, cloud-native world.